flodebarre/Shen-etal_2020/README.md

 *Screenshot of [SRA page](https://www.ncbi.nlm.nih.gov/biosample/14081560), showing at the bottom the 2020-02-11 submission date.
 The dates are written in the ISO format (YYYY-MM-DD).*

 <!-- This should be sufficient evidence confirming that the 30 Dec - 01 Jan collection dates are indeed correct, since this is the information that was provided in February 2020.
 However, on the topic of Covid origin, it [has been argued](https://x.com/Ayjchan/status/1320348838205526016?s=20) that data on SRA could have been tampered with.
 Can we confirm these dates?
 Yes. -->
 This should be sufficient evidence confirming that the 30 Dec - 01 Jan collection dates are indeed correct, since this is the information that was provided in February 2020.
 However, it seems that [metadata can be updated](https://www.ncbi.nlm.nih.gov/sra/docs/submitupdate/#how-do-i-update-other-attributes) on SRA, and the submission date does not change.
+Jesse Bloom did an [experiment](experiment/) with his own data to confirm that metadata can change on SRA, without any change in the displayed date.
 So let's cross-check with another database.

 ### ENA metadata match SRA

 First, data on SRA are synchronised on other databases, including the European Nucleotide Archive (ENA).
 Conveniently, this other database displays two dates for each record: the date of first publication (`ENA_FIRST_PUBLIC`), and the date of last update (`ENA-LAST-UPDATE`).

+In Jesse Bloom's [experiment](experiment/), after synchronization with SRA, his record on ENA shows an updated Collection date, but also an updated `ENA-LAST-UPDATE`.
+We can therefore trust information shown on ENA: records are how they were on the day of `ENA-LAST-UPDATE`.

-The last update date for the Shen et al. records on ENA is the same as the date of first publication, 25 Feb 2020.
-This confirms that metadata were not altered.
+The last update date for the Shen et al. records on ENA is the same as the date of first publication, 25 Feb 2020 (which is [3 days](data/timeline.csv) after the data were made public on SRA, and corresponds to the time for the synchronization to take place).
+This confirms that metadata were not altered since 25 Feb 2020, and we can quite confidently say 22 Feb 2020.
+We will have to ask SRA if there was any modification between 11 Feb 2020 and 22 Feb 2020, but, importantly for our topic, both dates are [before](data/timeline.csv) the first version of article was published anyway.

 ![ENA screenshot](img/ENA_screenshot_nCov4_annotated.png)
 *Screenshot of [ENA page](https://www.ebi.ac.uk/ena/browser/view/SAMN14081560), showing at the botton the 2020-02-25 last update date.*